 (iv) Adjustments for proximity and drive times to employment centers and services narrated in the Comparable Unit description, and the rationale for the amount of the adjustments must be included.

-(v) Total adjustments in excess of 15 percent must be supported with additional narrative.
+(v) Total adjustments in excess of 15% must be supported with additional narrative.

-(vi) Total adjustments in excess of 25 percent indicate the Units are not comparable for the purposes of determining Market Rent conclusions.
+(vi) Total adjustments in excess of 25% indicate the Units are not comparable for the purposes of determining Market Rent conclusions.

 (C) Effective Gross Income.
 Provide rental income, secondary income, and vacancy and collection loss projections for the subject derived independent of the Applicant's estimates.